secureCodeBox/documentation/docs/contributing/integrating-a-scanner/values.yaml.md

 # SPDX-License-Identifier: Apache-2.0

 title: values.yaml
+sidebar_position: 2
 ---

 The `values.yaml` is also created by `helm create new-scanner`.
-Most of these generated fields are not necessary for the *secureCodeBox*.
+Most of these generated fields are not necessary for the _secureCodeBox_.
 In the following we will describe the important fields.
 The final `values.yaml` will look something like this: